-Before we launch into our perfect One Day in Arles Itinerary let’s look at a few facts.
+Before we launch into our perfect day trip itinerary let’s look at a few facts.
 Ninety km (60 miles) from Marseille, Arles is a great destination to combine art and travel.
 The city, population about 52,000, is located in Provence in the South of France.
 It’s on the Rhône River and the light is golden and yellow.

 Van Gogh in Arles isn’t the only legacy to explore.
 The Celts, Greeks and Romans all settled here, too.
 In fact, the Roman Ruins are one of Arles’ biggest attractions (after Van Gogh, who, you know, cut off his ear here … okay, okay.
 I won’t mention it again until it’s a key part of our One Day in Arles Itinerary, which happily, begins in the very next paragraph).

-The Van Gogh Walking Tour is an excellent guide to Arles because it shows off the present-day town as well as its Post-Impressionist heritage.
-One place it will take you is the Rhône River where, if you’re lucky like we were, you’ll meet an American woman who immediately launches into a story of her break up.
-(Travelling alone can do that to you.
+The free Van Gogh walking tour is an excellent guide to Arles because it shows off the present-day town as well as its Post-Impressionist heritage.
+One place it will take you is the Rhône River where, if you’re lucky like I was, you’ll meet an American woman who immediately launches into a story of her break up.
+(Traveling alone can do that to you.
 I’ve launched into several deep confessions to surprised-looking strangers without any encouragement at all.)

 The Café Van Gogh in Arles

-Then face it, once you find the painting of the Café Terrace on the Place du Forum, in the very spot Van Gogh painted one of his most famous masterpieces, you’re going to sit down and have a drink at the Café Van Gogh at 11 Place du Forum.
+Once you’ve found the reproduction of the Café Terrace on the Place du Forum, in the very spot Van Gogh painted it, you’re probably going to want to sit down and have a drink at the Café Van Gogh at 11 Place du Forum.

 If you’re as curious about Van Gogh in Arles as I was, you can search for the brothel where he gifted his ear to the prostitute.
-We had no luck even though we tried very hard for some obscure reason I can’t remember now.
+We had no luck finding it, even though we tried very hard, for some obscure reason I can’t remember now.
 Oh, yes, it was due to my taste for the ghoulish and sensational.
 Never mind.

 Roman sites in Arles

-Next door is the Théâtre Antique, which also dates from the 1st century BC.
+Next door to the amphitheatre is the Théâtre Antique, which also dates from the 1st century BC.
 It’s used in the summer for various dance, film and music performances and festivals, so if you are there on one of the sunny summer days, you might want to take something in.

 The Baths of Constantine

-Don’t stop now (but feel free to take a gelato pause – my husband Mark is still raving about the gelato we got at an obscure little stand there).
-I know you have a lot on your plate (sightseeing I mean, not gelato) but with only one day in Arles, you have to fit in as much as you can.
+Don’t stop now (but feel free to take a gelato pause – my husband is still raving about the gelato we got at an obscure little stand there).
+I know you have a lot on your plate (sightseeing I mean, not gelato) but if you only have one day in Arles, you have to fit in as much as you can.

 If you can possibly take in any more Roman sights before collapsing like an ancient ruin yourself, visit the Musée Arles Antique.
 You want to go here to see the famous bust of Julius Caesar.
 Made during his lifetime, it’s the oldest known bust of Caesar and was unearthed in 2008 in the Rhône River.

 The Musée Arles Antique is located outside the city centre at Rue du Cirque Romain.

 By now your feet are probably aching and it’s time for an aperitif.
 Have a drink at the hotel where Picasso once slept and bullfighters favoured: the 4-star Hotel Nord Pinus.
 It comes complete with two embedded Corinthian pillars from a Roman temple that was once part of the ancient Roman Forum, and was a hangout for Hemingway and Henry James.